Donald Trump Confused About Number of Attacks Against U.S. Service Members on His Watch

 • October 2017: During a joint mission in Niger between the U.S. military and Niger’s army, militants ambushed and killed four U.S. soldiers.

 • Trump did not publicly acknowledge the troops’ deaths for 12 days, only addressing the deaths when a reporter asked about his silence.
 Trump said he had written letters to the soldiers’ families, and falsely alleged President Obama rarely called family members of soldiers.
 Later, the mother of a soldier who died in the raid said that President Trump disrespected her son during the condolence call.
 Trump reportedly told the grieving widow of Sgt.
 La David T. Johnson that her husband “must have known what he signed up for.”
-The Department of Defense investigated the mission, concluding “multiple individual and institutional failures” contributed to the soldiers’ deaths.
+The Department of Defense investigated the mission, concluding that “multiple individual and institutional failures” contributed to the soldiers’ deaths.

 • January 2019: In Syria, an ISIS suicide bomber killed four Americans, including two U.S. soldiers.